CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

    - ``dropped-time`` – The number of dropped non-UDP packets due to the time rate limit.

 ..
 NOTE::
-   If the :ref:`Cookies<mod-cookies>` module is active, RRL is not applied to UDP responses with a valid DNS cookie.
+   If the :ref:`Cookies<mod-cookies>` module is active and configured before this module, RRL is not applied to UDP responses with a valid DNS cookie.

 ..
 NOTE::
    The time limiting applies even to handshakes of incoming authorized requests